-$^{^{5}}$ No is nominal in nature and requires a Case marker when it heads a CP in an argument position.
-I present Murasugi's (1991) argument in the following subsection that it should still be considered a complementizer rather than a noun.
+5 No is nominal in nature and requires a Case marker when it heads a CP in an argument position.
+I present one of Murasugi's (1991) arguments in the following subsection that it should still be considered a complementizer rather than a noun.

-6 He also considers koto, which has a similar but not identical distribution as no. I do not discuss it here as it is fairly clear that it is a noun.
+6 He also considers koto, which has a similar, though not identical, distribution as no. I do not discuss it here as it is fairly clear that it is a noun.

-- (27) a.
-Taroo-wa, "Boku-no uti-ni atumatte kure," to sakenda T.-TOP I-GEN house-at gather for me to screamed 'Taroo screamed, "Gather at my house!"' - b.
-Hanako-wa, "Watasi-ga Taroo-ni au," to syutyoosita H.-TOP I-NOM T.-DAT meet to insisted 'Hanako insisted, "I will go see Taroo."'
+b.
+Hanako-wa, "Watasi-ga Taroo-ni au," to syutyoosita H.-TOP I-NOM T.-DAT meet to insisted 'Hanako insisted, "I will go see Taroo."